bayendor/dotvim/README.md

-Abandoned pathogen, replaced with vundle on 6/2/2015.
+This repo is no longer updated.
+Abandoned Pathogen, replaced with Vundle on 6/2/2015.

+.vimrc is now maintained in https://github.com/bayendor/.dotfiles.git

 Installing from scratch:
 ```